Amber Heard: 2008–2016: Mainstream recognition

-In 2015, Heard had a prominent supporting role in the comedy-drama Magic Mike XXL, playing the love interest of the film's protagonist, Channing Tatum.
-Like its predecessor, the film was a large box office success.
+In 2015, Heard had a prominent role in the comedy-drama Magic Mike XXL, playing the love interest of the film's protagonist, Channing Tatum.
 Heard also had a small supporting role in Tom Hooper's period drama The Danish Girl (2015), and a starring role opposite James Franco and Ed Harris in the independent crime thriller The Adderall Diaries (2015).
 IndieWire stated that although Heard was "miscast" in The Adderrall Diaries, she "displays much potential and has succeeded in a bid to be taken more seriously".
 Her fourth role in 2015 was opposite Christopher Walken in the television film One More Time, which aired on Starz.
 For her role as a struggling singer-songwriter, she took singing lessons and learned to play piano and guitar.
 The Los Angeles Times called her performance "superb" and The Film Stage stated that Heard did an "admirable job".
 The actress also appeared in a November 2015 episode of the American automotive reality series Overhaulin', in which her Mustang received a makeover.
 It also featured the cast pranking Heard at the behest of Depp.

 Heard played the female lead in London Fields, an adaptation of Martin Amis's novel about a clairvoyant femme fatale who knows she will be murdered.
 It premiered at the 2015 Toronto International Film Festival.
 Shortly after the screening, the film was pulled from release due to disagreements between its director and producers, and due to litigation.
 Heard was sued for $10 million for allegedly breaching performance and promotional obligations.
 The actress countersued, claiming the producers had violated a nudity rider in her contract.
 In September 2018, a settlement was reached, and the film was finally released.
 It received highly negative reviews, and Heard later stated that "it was one of the most difficult movies to film and it has proven to continue to be difficult ...
 I can't say I did [the character] justice".
 Jane Mulkerrins of The Daily Telegraph wrote that Heard provided "a decent enough turn as the enigmatic [Nicola Six]" that still could not save the adaptation, while Peter Sobczynski of RogerEbert.com said that she "just does not project the kind of mystery and allure" that the character requires.
 In 2019, Heard's performance in the film received a nomination for the Golden Raspberry Award for Worst Actress.